sledgang/sledgang.github.io/_posts/2017-07-29-getting-started-with-emacs.md

    )
 ```

-Now press `Spc-q-r` to restart emacs, and it'll download all the packages.
+Now press `SPC-q-r` to restart emacs, and it'll download all the packages.

 ![]({{site.url}}/assets/getting-started-with-spacemacs/screenshot4.png)